Padnot/Nexus/README.md

 This simplifies process of requiring modules and the process of client-server communication, although for specific security reasons, a client can-not replicate a proxy to the server.

+There are other features such as nodes and hosts

 # Background
 When creating this framework, I had a few cores on why i designed it this way.
 I will break down and simplify each cores best I can.

 -Readability.
 The main modules and everything related to this code was formatted and designed to be a little nicer to read, not bombarded with tons of comments explaining the usage.
 This is also the primary reason I made this framework.
-When reading other open-sourced frameworks such as that Knit, I was a little bit confused on how the system overall works, I know there's a documentation about how every function works, I just really want to see the background processes and try to learn from that point
+When reading other open-sourced frameworks such as that Knit, I was a little bit confused on how the system overall works, I know there's a documentation about how every function works, I just really want to see the background processes and try to learn from that point.